 Cap San Diego

 • Location for film and photo shoots

-Insider tip: You can stay overnight on the Cap San Diego – in authentic, maritime passenger cabins with a view of the harbor.
-At night, you'll hear the water splashing and the distant tooting of ships – you won't get any closer to the harbor feeling.
+Insider tip: You can spend the night on the Cap San Diego – in real maritime passenger cabins with a view of the harbor.
+At night, you can hear the water lapping and the distant horns of the ships – you won't get any closer to the harbor feeling.

-The most beautiful impressions of the Cap San Diego.
+The most beautiful impressions from the Cap San Diego

+Cap San Diego